thoughtbot/maintaining-open-source-projects/book/02-community.md

 maintainers gratitude for publishing something that was and is useful to them.
 Your code is being run in who-knows how many computers and servers, more companies are using your software than you can even think of.
 A mistake today doesn’t undo your previous productivity gains, help, and successes.
 How to manage your emotions is indeed not a topic for this book, but it is important to be aware of the feelings that may sprout from leading an OSS project, as that in itself should help.

 People’s expectations and needs will be different than what you set for yourself and your project.
 You can try to channel them, and they may intersect.
 Yet sometimes it is best to accept differences, and agree to disagree.
 At the end of the day, we should not worry about things that are out of our control.
-And instead feel good about having contributed valuable software to the world.
+We should instead feel good about having contributed valuable software to the world.